 Have you noticed a difference in referral traffic recently from Stumble Upon?

-Helping Others to Thrive Online Through Social Media, Blogging and SEO.
+Lisa loves helping others to thrive online through Social Media, Blogging and SEO.
 What good is knowledge if you cannot share it with others?
-20+ years experience in marketing/advertising with 3 years experience blogging, social media and SEO.
+She has 20+ years experience in marketing/advertising with 4 years experience blogging, social media and SEO.